crystalline/squishy-bodies/README.md

 ## Demo

 The only demo so far is a simulation of C Elegans-like worm built from masses and springs.
-Lateral springlines are contracted and expanded in a sinusoidal pattern.
+Long lines of muscles cells are simulated with springs that have their equilibrium lengths modulated in a sinusoidal pattern by hardcoded controller.
 To run it just load ./wormdemo.html in your browser.

 ## Contributors